abdogomaa270/Elearning/README.md

 # Elearning
-this is a elearning project
+this is a freelance project 'elearning project'
-/app/project there is folders , each one refere to an entity in this project with it's service and controller  except Auth functionality app functionality:
+/app/project there is folders , each one refere to an entity in this project with it's service and controller  except Auth functionality
+Requirement's based on business logic:
   -user can review categories on the system and subcategories at each category -and review courses at ervery subcategories , user can review course details -there is no online-payment , so how users will pay courses ?